-- Designed and implemented by Leslie Lamport in the early 80s; - Lots of macros that are based on T_EX; - ▶ Lamport: "Lambort is your typographic designer, and TeX is its typesetter"; - WYSIWYG: "what you see is what you get"; - WYSIWYG: "what you see is all you've got" (B. Reid, B. Kernighan); - LATEX is not a WYSIWYG program; - ► LATEX offers (and enforces) a "logical design", contrary to the "visual design" of a conventional WYSIWYG program: separate presentation from content! - We are in a migration phase from LaTeX 2.09 to LaTeX3; the current version of LaTeX is called LaTeX 2ε .
-(But, for the sake of simplicity, we will use the term "LaTeX" to denote the current version.)
+- Designed and implemented by Leslie Lamport in the early 80s; - Lots of macros that are based on TEX; - Lamport: "Lamport: Lamport: "Lamport: "Lampo - WYSIWYG: "what you see is what you get"; - WYSIWYG: "what you see is all you've got" (B. Reid, B. Kernighan); - LATEX is not a WYSIWYG program; - LATEX enables (and even forces) the author to concentrate on the logical structure of a text, rather than on details of its layout; - LATEX offers (and enforces) a "logical design", contrary to the "visual design" of a conventional WYSIWYG program: separate presentation from content! - We are in a migration phase from LTEX 2.09 to LTEX3; the current version of LTEX is called LTEX 2€.
+(But, for the sake of simplicity, we will use the term "LTEX" to denote the current version.)